Age needs one voice. Now it has:

 Help the Aged in England.

-In winter 2013-14, you will be eligible if you are born before 6 January 1952 (the date changes every year).
+In winter 2014-15, you will qualify for the payment if you were born before 6 July 1952 (the date changes every year).

 You only need to claim once.
 After this, you should get it automatically each year, as long as your circumstances do not change.